BenergyRacing/racing-data-converter/README.md

 ### Install

 You need NodeJS (16+ is recommended) installed first.
+Then, run the following command:
 ```sh
 npm install -g racing-data-converter
 ```

 ### Usage

-Type `racing-data-converter --help` for a list of options.
+Run `racing-data-converter --help` for a list of options.

 ### Example

 ```sh
 racing-data-converter ./input.csv ./output.dlf --output-format protune
 ```

+This command will convert an input CSV file named `input.csv` to a Pro Tune's log file named `output.dlf`.

 ## Application Programming Interface